m1rkwood/google-photos-takeout-scripts/README.md

 ```
 ### Remove all .json files
 When you don't need the JSON files anymore
+Navigate to a directory and run (reminder: `.` is the current directory you're in)
 ```
 $ find . -name "*.json" -type f -delete
 ```
 ### Remove -edited files
 On some of the directories, Google used to adjust contrast/colors for every image.
 I chose to remove that for some folders.
+Navigate to a directory and run (reminder: `.` is the current directory you're in)
 ```
 $ find . -name "*-edited.jpg" -type f -delete
 ```